 But I mentioned a magic system.
 Every stinking ungrateful child can learn Incantations (e.g spells from the PHB), provided they have enough magical knowledge and they make their skill roll.
 These can be cast using Imagination points and they take a standard action per spell level to complete.
 It goes without saying that the Evocation and Necromancy schools are barred from players so your annoying kids cannot throw fireballs (magic is meant to, once again, facilitate the use of cleverness and roleplay instead of evoking visions of ‘Nam or Stalingrad).

 Further minor modifications include some tweaks to the grappling rules, allowing your children to team up so as to increase their shitty grappling bonuses and a page on getting swallowed whole and rules for sneaking out of the mouth unnoticed.

 Two rather unusual features of the strange and awful Grimm Lands are the power of oaths and temptation.
-Swearing an oath in Grimm is serious buisness and breaking it can cause unpleasant side-effects like death, blindness, leprosy, transformation into an animal or eternal damnation in hell.
-It goes without saying that enemies like The Rotten King and the Devil try to extract oaths via trickery (since an oath sworn under threat of death is not binding).
-Temptation is also a recurring element, and you can threaten your annoying children with temptations such as delicious cake, beautiful dresses, hip sunglasses or poisoned appels.
-They function kind of like traps and require will saves to resist.
+Swearing an oath in Grimm is serious business and breaking it can cause unpleasant side-effects like death, blindness, leprosy, transformation into an animal or eternal damnation in hell.
+Enemies like The Rotten King and the Devil will try to extract oaths via trickery (since an oath sworn under threat of death is not binding).
+Temptation is also a recurring element, and you can threaten your annoying children with temptations such as delicious cake, beautiful dresses, hip sunglasses or poisoned apples.
+They function not unlike of like traps and require will saves to resist.

 Edit: I found a tiny error.
 Grimm says you roll 2d8 for Str for pcs but does not provide adequate rules to support point buy character creation in this fashion.
 A glaring error certainly.